F5Networks/f5-ci-docs/docs/intro-to-container-connectors.rst

 Container Connector         Description
 =======================     ===================================================
 marathon-bigip-ctlr         Configures a BIG-IP to expose applications in a
-                            `Marathon`_ cluster as virtual servers on
+                            `Mesos`_ cluster as virtual servers on
-                            BIG-IP to serve North-South traffic.
+                            BIG-IP, serving North-South traffic.
 -----------------------     ---------------------------------------------------
 marathon-asp-ctlr           Provisions and configures ASPs in a
                             `Marathon`_ cluster to serve East-West